-Provide a Data Management Plan (DMP) as an appendix to the research narrative.
+Provide a Data Management Plan (DMP) as an appendix to the project narrative.
 Data management plans are not required for applications that only request support for a conference, workshop, or scientific meeting.
+Subject to the applicable cost principles, applications may request costs necessary for implementing the DMP.

-- This appendix should not exceed a page limit of 5 pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5 inch x 11 inch) paper with 1-inch margins (top, bottom, left, and right) - Do not attach a separate file. - This appendix will not count in the project narrative page limitation.
+• This appendix should not exceed a page limit of one page including charts, graphs, maps,

+- photographs, and other pictorial presentations, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right) - Do not attach a separate file to Field 12 of the Research and Related Other Project Information form. - This appendix will not count in the project narrative page limitation.